-Remote Schema Requirements
+Remote Schema Requirements for Oracle

-Your environment may require a schema to be installed on a remote database rather than the local node.
+Your environment may require a schema to be installed on a remote Oracle.
 For example, users on a local node want to use a remotely administered database.
-A remote database can also be on a Windows machine, for details see page 58.
+A remote database can also be on a Windows machine.

-To use a remote database, a client must be set up on the local node to perform database operations between the local server and the remote database.
+To use a remote Oracle database, a client must be set up on the local node to perform database operations between the local server and the remote database.
 The client can be any of the following:

-- A Serena Runtime with or without database instance creation.

 - An Oracle client.

 - An Oracle instant client.

 - A full Oracle Enterprise installation.

 Multiple database connectivity mechanisms are supported.
-The diagram below shows the connectivity supported by a UNIX Oracle and Serena Runtime.
+The diagram below shows the connectivity supported by UNIX Oracle.
 An Oracle client can connect to either a Windows or a UNIX remote RDBMS server.